chvvkumar/adsb-public/README.md

 ## RTL-SDR ADS-B Docker Stack using [@mikenye](https://github.com/mikenye)'s containers.

+**Prerequisites**

+1. Docker Volumes and networks defined in compose have to exist before running docker-compose
+2. InfluxDB and Grafana have to be up and running.
+I have not tested this with InfluxDB 2 so with it, YMMV.
+3. Prereqs from Mikenye's containers are fulfilled (https://github.com/mikenye/docker-readsb-protobuf#prerequisites is the main one)

 Brief explanation of each container and what I use it for:

 **Gather ADS-B data from the RTL-SDR V3 and publish it to the other apps as well as push it to InfluxDB (using it's in-built Telegraf).
 I also use a second container of this image as an MLAT hub:**